South Korean firms starts production of COVID-19 testing kits in India

 "This is an excellent example of India's 'Make in India for the World' as the company plans to ramp up production to meet growing demand in India as well as other parts of the world," the release said.

-The strategy and corporate structure of this company exemplifies the strong partnership between the two countries specially in the field of medical technology.
+The strategy and corporate structure of this company exemplifies the strong partnership between the two countries especially in the field of medical technology.

 Indian Ambassador to South Korea Sripriya Ranganathan on Tuesday also visited the company's manufacturing facility accompanied by its CEO Lee Hyo-Keun.

 "SD Biosensor has just started production from its Manesar facility with a capacity of 500,000 rapid test kits per week.
-This will be further enhanced in coming weeks to meet growing demand," the embassy tweeted.
+This will be further enhanced in the coming weeks to meet growing demand," the embassy tweeted.